Central Nervous System Disorders Caused by Parasites in Cats

 Gurlita paralysans is found in the spinal veins of cats and has reportedly produced a high incidence of paralysis.

-Myiasis is the development of certain types of larval flies (bots and warbles) within the body's tissues or organs.
+Myiasis is the development of certain types of larval flies (bots and warbles) within the body’s tissues or organs.
 The larvae of Cuterebra, which are deposited under the skin in dogs or cats, have been known to wander into the central nervous system and affect the cerebrum or cerebellum.
 Organophosphate drugs can eliminate certain insect larvae from the nervous system, but they can also cause nervous system damage.
-Corticosteroid drugs are often recommended to prevent additional inflammatory damage and pressure on the brain during treatment (see Skin Disorders of Cats: Flies and Mosquitoes of Cats).
+Corticosteroid drugs are often recommended to prevent additional inflammatory damage and pressure on the brain during treatment.